- WORLD EDITIONAustraliaNorth AmericaWorld

-What can a movie starring Matthew McConaughey teach investors?
+What can a gold movie teach investors?
 Plenty, it turns out — at least if you watch the right one.

-McConaughey’s latest offering is “Gold,” and in it he plays Kenny Wells, the down-on-his-luck owner of Washoe Mining.
+In the 2017 movie “Gold,” Matthew McConaughey plays Kenny Wells, the down-on-his-luck owner of Washoe Mining.
 Edgar Ramirez plays geologist Mike Acosta, and together they see enormous success after discovering a huge Indonesian gold deposit — that is, until it all turns out to be a fraud.

-Opinions are divided on how good the movie is (and on how well it presents the Bre-X story), but we think if you look closely enough it’s at least able to provide a few investing lessons.
-Watch the trailer for “Gold” below, then read on to see what we learned from the movie.
+Opinions are divided on how good the movie is (and onhow well it presents the Bre-X story), but we think if you look closely enough it’s at least able to provide a few investing lessons.
+Watch the trailer for “Gold” below, then read on to see what we learned from this gold movie.

 When Washoe starts taking off, Wells’ business partners and mining industry contacts are eager to get in on the action.
 Wells is all for it, but offers some rare words of caution to one friend: don’t forget to take profits.
 In other words, take at least some money off the table if the stock really starts flying.

-The advice is sound — in fact, Frank Curzio of Curzio Research gave investors the same tip at this year’s Vancouver Resource Investment Conference.
+The advice is sound — in fact, Frank Curzio of Curzio Researchgave investors the same tip at a 2017 mining conference in Vancouver.
 Unfortunately (spoiler alert) Wells’ friend didn’t listen.

 Major miners aren’t the only ones who decide they want a piece of Washoe’s find — as the movie progresses, the Indonesian government decides it wants to get in on the action.